FudaWiki/fudawiki-files/hanafuda/games/new-ino-shika-cho.md

 |50|**Four Paulownias**<br>桐島 [きりしま, *kirishima*]|[![Paulownia with Phoenix](/sheldonchen-cards/120.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#phoenix)[![Paulownia with Yellow Bottom](/sheldonchen-cards/121.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#yellow-bottom-chaff)[![Paulownia Chaff 1](/sheldonchen-cards/122.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#other-chaff)[![Paulownia Chaff 2](/sheldonchen-cards/123.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#other-chaff)|

 ## Fuke
 - If any player other than the dealer has only scored **60 points** or fewer during a round, all players' score calculations for the round, including card points, Teyaku points, and Dekiyaku points, are invalidated.
-This negation of scoring is called *fuke* [ふけ, lit. "dandruff"].
+This negation of scoring is called *fuke* [ふけ, a shortened form of fukikeshi - 吹き消し (lit. *blow away*)].
 - If the **dealer** has only scored **60 points** or fewer during a round, all players' score calculations for the round are invalidated **except for the other two players' Dekiyaku points.**

 # Bibliography